Barbizon 63: 1980s

 Teitelbaum bought the hotel from Barbilex in September 1981 and announced that he would close the hotel that December for a yearlong renovation.
 The project cost $20 million, although the federal government gave the hotel a $4 million tax credit, which reduced the cost of the renovation.
 A full spa was built around the swimming pool in the basement, and the bar and lobby were also re-clad with pink marble.
-The top five stories were supposed to be converted to four residential condominiums, each with between one and four bedrooms, which would have been placed for sale in August 1982.
+The top five stories were planned to be converted to four residential condominiums, each with between one and four bedrooms, which would have been placed for sale in August 1982; these condominiums were never built.
 The lower stories were converted to 360 guestrooms.
 The hotel reopened in phases; about 100 of the rooms had reopened by September 1982.
 However, the rest of the renovation was delayed in 1983 due to the early 1980s recession in the United States.

 Golden Tulip, a subsidiary of Dutch airline KLM, took over the hotel in 1983.
 By April 1984, Golden Tulip had rebranded the hotel as the Golden Tulip Barbizon and was spending $60 million to complete the renovation.
 At the time, 300 of the guestrooms were open to the public.
 The company hired architect David Kenneth Specter and interior designer Judith Stockman to finish the renovation, which included three restaurants, a ground-level retail arcade, and a health club at the base.
 The recital room was converted into an event space known as the Rousseau Room.
 Golden Tulip also canceled the planned condominiums on the upper stories.
 Golden Tulip operated the Barbizon as a regular short-term hotel, although some long-term residents remained there.
-According to a 1985 article in the Allentown Morning Call, the Barbizon was advertised as "elegant but not formal, urbane but not urban, romantic but not precious."
+According to a 1985 article in The Morning Call in Allentown, Pennsylvania, the Barbizon was advertised as "elegant but not formal, urbane but not urban, romantic but not precious."